 Journal for Offender Rehabilitation.

-Dr. Harrison continues to offer undergraduate and graduate students international service learning in Ecuador.
-Currently she is working on the issue of food security through sustainable gardening and hydroponics with an orphanage/school in Conocoto, Ecuador where the vast majority of the children’s parents are incarcerated from policies related to the U.S. War on Drugs.
-She has presented research on this project at the International Technology, Development and Innovation Conference in Valencia, Spain in 2016 and has published her research on incarcerated women in Ecuador in
+Dr. Harrison continues to offer undergraduate and graduate students an international service learning course during pre-spring terms.
+The most recent project focused on the issue of food security through sustainable gardening and hydroponics with children and staff at an orphanage/school in Conocoto, Ecuador where children’s parents are often incarcerated from policies related to drug trafficking, use, and domestic violence.
+She has presented research on these projects at the International Technology, Development and Innovation Conference in Valencia, Spain in 2016 and 2017 and has published research on incarcerated women in Ecuador in the journal

 Sociologists Without Borders.